kznhq/capy-discord-bot/README.md

 # capy Discord bot
 - Discord bot using Go and the Discord API just for fun.
-- Also hosting it currently on AWS EC2 instance (until the free trial ends, then Fly.io probably).
+- Also hosting it currently on AWS EC2 instance (until the free trial ends, then GCP Compute Engine probably).
 - Jenkins CI/CD also set up.

 ## Current Functionality: